 A great deal of work goes into characterizing and parameterizing the process done by magnetic beads themselves.
-Users of magnetic beads need to know how to specify them by several factors including: their diameter, density, magnetic pigment content, surface activation (plain, covalent, bio-functionalized) and even the acceptable variations of these parameters.
+Users of magnetic beads need to know how to specify them by several factors including (but not limited to): their diameter, density, magnetic pigment content, surface activation (plain, covalent, bio-functionalized) and even the acceptable variations of these parameters.

 Another important consideration for the magnetic bead separation technique is the magnetic separator which will separate your beads from solution..
 A magnetic field from an external source is required to move the beads, which is usually called a magnetic separation rack.
 Biomagnetic separation processes are optimized by determining the best specifications for the magnetic beads and for the magnetic separation rack.